 Two methods are provided for estimating the standard errors of PUMS estimates: a successive difference replicate (SDR) method using replicate weights and a generalized variance function (GVF) method using design factors.
-Replicate weights have been provided with the ACS PUMS files since the 2005 PUMS.
-Design factors method is used by the Census PUMS and also in use by the ACS PUMS since 2000.
-It is important to keep in mind that there will be differences between the standard error approximations computed by the two methods.
-Generally, using the SDR method will produce a more accurate estimate of a standard error.
+Replicate weights have been provided with the ACS PUMS files beginning in 2005.
+The GVF method using design factors method is used by the PUMS file produced for the Decennial Census and has also been in use by the ACS PUMS since 2000.
+It is important to keep in mind that standard errors produced using the SDR method will be difference from those produced using the GVF method.
+Generally, using the SDR method will produce a more accurate estimate than the GVF method.